Buying real estate in Australia?

 How much do 2 and 3-bedroom houses cost in Australia as of 2026?

-The typical price premium when moving from a 2-bedroom to a 3-bedroom house in Australia is around 20% to 25%, which reflects both the extra space and the fact that 3-bedroom homes appeal to the larger family buyer pool.
+The typical premium when moving from a 2-bedroom to a 3-bedroom house in Australia is around 20% to 30%, which reflects both the extra living space and the fact that 3-bedroom homes tend to sit on larger blocks in more family-oriented neighborhoods with better school access.

 How much do 4-bedroom houses cost in Australia as of 2026?